A ferris wheel at night surrounded by christmas decorations and people in a city square

 Make Sure You Pack Smart For December

-The weather in Lisbon in the holiday month is mild, not warm.
+Well, the weather in Lisbon in the holiday month is mild, not warm.

 It is not very cold either, but if you are planning to explore the city (as you should), you need to prepare to spend hours outdoors without getting cold!